H\"older regularity and roughness: construction and examples: Fake fractional Brownian motion

-\begin{example} [Mixed coefficients] To better mimic fBM, we shall mix normal and uniform random variables as in Example~\ref{ex. mixed coefficients}.
+\begin{example} [Mixed coefficients] To mimic fBM, one can mix normal and uniform random variables as in Example~\ref{ex. mixed coefficients}.
 Recalling the coefficients $\theta^{Y_{mix}}_{m, k}$ of \eqref{eq.mixed coefficients}, we consider the Schauder representation for a fixed $H \in (0, 1)$ along the dyadic partitions